cognitive-catalyst/WA-Testing-Tool/README.md

 [Extract utterances leading to a dialog node](extract_utterances/README.md)

 ## Testing Natural Language Classifier
 This tool can also be used to test a trained Natural Language Classifier (NLC).
+The configuration is similar to testing Watson Assistant except:
-To run this in NLC mode specify the NLC url in the configuration file instead of the WA instance URL.
+1. Use the NLC URL in the `url` parameter (ex: `https://gateway.watsonplatform.net/natural-language-classifier/api`)
-Specify the `<classifier_id>` in the `workspace_id` parameter in the configuration file.
+2. Specify the `<classifier_id>` in the `workspace_id` parameter in the configuration
-Since NLC does not support downloading training data, the original training data should be provided if run in 'kfold' mode.
-This can be specified in the configuration file using the `train_input_file` parameter
+3. Since NLC does not support downloading training data, the original training data must be provided if run in 'kfold' mode (using the `train_input_file` parameter)

-## Caveats and Troubleshooting
+## General Caveats and Troubleshooting
 1. Due to different coverage among service plans, user may need to adjust `max_test_rate` accordingly to avoid network connection error.

 2. Users on Lite plans are only able to create 5 workspaces.
 They should set `fold_num=3` on their k-fold configuration file.